 In her spare time, Toni enjoys being with friends and family, going for long walks, reading and travelling.

-LLB, BA (Criminology and Spanish)
+LLB, BA (Political Science and Development Studies)

 Maia graduated from Victoria University in 2019 with an LLB and a BA in Political Science and Development Studies.
 Maia worked for one year in early assistance dispute resolution at FSCL, before beginning as a Law Clerk at Cooper Legal in December 2019.
 In April 2020 Maia was admitted to the bar, and joined the firm as a solicitor.